Bill Gates says Trump's decision to halt WHO funding is 'as dangerous as it sounds' - KVIA

 It’s not the first time the couple has directed funds toward public health causes.
 In 2009, they worked to combat a tuberculosis outbreak in China and a year later committed as much as $10 billion to vaccine research.

-Bill Gates, who since March cautioned about the effects of delayed social distancing measures, urged the US to implement a country-wide shutdown, saying a state-by-state strategy wouldn’t work as effectively.
+Bill Gates, who since March cautioned about the effects of delayed social distancing measures, urged the United States to implement a country-wide shutdown, saying a state-by-state strategy wouldn’t work as effectively.
 He predicted the number of coronavirus cases will peak in late April.

 Trump’s decision to halt WHO funding